 The visibility level determines the degree of detail of the information displayed in a ticket section.
-It can be set for several sections, e.g., the Customers Section, the Related Tickets Section, the Related Resources Section and the History Section.
+It can be set for several sections, e.g., the Customers section, the Relations section, the Related Resources section and the History section.

 There are three visibility levels: